 Cotton event COT67B is subject to the same phytosanitary import requirements as its unmodified counterparts.

 Please refer to Health Canada's Decisions on Novel Foods for a description of the food safety assessment of cotton event COT67B.
-The food safety decisions are available at the Health Canada web site.

 - Date modified: